-- 1. As required under Rule 9.3.2A of the Parliament's Standing Orders, these Explanatory Notes are published to accompany the Moveable Transactions (Scotland) Bill, introduced in the Scottish Parliament on 25 May 2022. - 2.
-The following other accompanying documents are published separately: - a Financial Memorandum (SP Bill 15-FM); - a Policy Memorandum (SP Bill 15-PM); - a Delegated Powers Memorandum (SP Bill 15-DPM); - statements on legislative competence made by the Presiding Officer and the Scottish Government (SP Bill 15-LC). - 3.
-These Explanatory Notes have been prepared by the Scottish Government in order to assist the reader of the Bill and to help inform debate on it.
-They do not form part of the Bill and have not been endorsed by the Parliament. - 4.
+- 1. As required under Rule 9.7.8A of the Parliament's Standing Orders, these revised Explanatory Notes are published to accompany the Moveable Transactions (Scotland) Bill (which was introduced in the Scottish Parliament on 25 May 2022) as amended at Stage 2.
+Text has been added or deleted as necessary to reflect the amendments made to the Bill at Stage 2 and these changes are indicated by sidelining in the right margin. - 2.
+These revised Explanatory Notes have been prepared by the Scottish Government in order to assist the reader of the Bill and to help inform debate on it.
+They do not form part of the Bill and have not been endorsed by the Parliament. - 3.
 The Notes should be read in conjunction with the Bill.
 They are not, and are not meant to be, a comprehensive description of the Bill.
 So where a section, or a part of a section, does not seem to require any explanation or comment, none is given.